 Reduce Workers’ Exposure to Hazardous Substances

 Our 2020 hazardous substance goal builds on the significant progress we’ve made in reducing employee workplace hazards.
-Recent efforts include the elimination of employee exposure to chemicals and noise that would otherwise require the use of a respirator or hearing protection for eight hours per day under regular working conditions.
-In 2015, we expanded the program to include a reduction in potential employee exposures to chemicals that are carcinogens, reproductive toxins and endocrine disruptors (CREs) below regulatory requirements.
-Our goal is to reduce hazardous substance exposure levels to less than 50 percent of occupational exposure levels2 or to a qualitative exposure assessment score of moderate or below.
+Recent efforts enabled us to reduce exposures to chemicals and noise for approximately 80 percent of our employees to levels which do not require the use of personal protective equipment.
+In 2015, we expanded the program to reduce potential employee exposures to chemicals that are carcinogens, reproductive toxins and endocrine disruptors (CREs) to levels below regulatory requirements.
+Our goal is to reduce hazardous substance exposure levels to less than 50 percent of occupational exposure limits2 or to a qualitative exposure assessment score of moderate or below.

 Level I Mistake Proofing Safety Controls